 Why OOP?

 The fundamental idea behind OOP is to model software components based on real-world objects.
 These objects encapsulate data and the operations that can be performed on this data.
 The beauty of OOP is in its ability to simulate real-world systems where objects interact with each other.
-For instance, in a vehicle management system, “Car”, “Truck”, and “Bike” could all be treated as objects with properties like speed, fuel, and capacity, and methods to start, stop, or refuel.
+For instance, in a vehicle management system, “Car,” “Truck,” and “Bike” could all be treated as objects with properties like speed, fuel, and capacity, as well as methods to start, stop, or refuel.

 C++: Evolution from C

 C++ was one of the pioneers that brought OOP to the limelight.
 Born from the C language, it added classes, inheritance, and polymorphism—fundamental tenets of OOP.
-Interestingly, the name “C++” is a play on the increment operator in C (++), suggesting an increment or evolution of C.
+Interestingly, the name “C++” plays on the increment operator in C (++), suggesting an increment or evolution of C.

 Java: Bridging the Gap

 By the mid-’90s, the software world was gearing up for the internet age.
-Java emerged as a language that wasn’t just object-oriented but also platform-independent, giving rise to its mantra “write once, run anywhere”.
-This was possible due to the Java Virtual Machine (JVM), which interprets compiled Java byte code, allowing it to run on any device that has a JVM.
+Java emerged as a language that wasn’t just object-oriented but also platform-independent, giving rise to its mantra “write once, run anywhere.”
+This was possible due to the Java Virtual Machine (JVM), which interprets compiled Java byte code, allowing it to run on any JVM device.

 A fun little story from the trenches: The team behind Java initially named it “Oak” after an oak tree that stood outside James Gosling’s office at Sun Microsystems.
 The name “Java” only came later and was inspired by the Java coffee consumed in heaps by the development team.